For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Getting paid to reduce your electricity usage

-During the winter of 2022/2023, British Gas, EDF, E.ON Next, Octopus Energy, Ovo and Utilita all began offering plans whereby customers were paid for cutting their use of electricity during peak hours.
+During the 2022/2023 and 2023/24 winters, British Gas, EDF, E.ON Next, Octopus Energy, Ovo and Utilita all began offering plans whereby customers were paid for cutting their use of electricity during peak hours.

-Many of the companies offering to pay customers to reduce their energy usage did so under a scheme launched by the National Grid (the company in charge of supplying energy in the UK).
-And the Demand Flexibility Service is due to return again this winter.
+This was offered through the Demand Flexibility Service, a scheme launched by the National Grid (the company in charge of supplying energy in the UK).

 Other help with energy bills from your supplier